honeycomb with dripping honey

 Every Hive is Different

-Moving on to the question of how much honey to leave behind, there are some generally accepted rules that will be discussed later on.
+Moving on to the question of how much honey does a hive need for winter, there are some generally accepted rules that will be discussed later on.
 Those rules are just guidelines, though.
 What must be understood is that every hive is different.
 You can follow the general rules for all of your hives only to discover that you left too much honey in one and too little in another.

 Trying to pinpoint how much honey a hive will need to get through the winter is no different than trying to pinpoint how much food your family will consume during that same period.
 There are a ton of variables you just cannot account for.